askST: How can mid-career workers use the $4,000 SkillsFuture credit top-up?

 A: SFC (Mid-Career) can be used with the existing SFC balance for eligible courses.
 Approved SFC claims will be deducted from the available SFC balance in the following sequence:

-- The first deduction will be from the one-off SFC top-up of $500 given in 2020 to all Singaporeans aged 25 and above, as this expires on Dec 31, 2025.
+- Any initial deduction will be from the one-off SFC top-up of $500 given in 2020 to all Singaporeans aged 25 and above, as this expires on Dec 31, 2025.

 - The second deduction will be made from the SFC (Mid-Career) for eligible courses.